maxDevAndroid/max-dev-android/README.md

 ![](https://komarev.com/ghpvc/?username=iuricode&color=006bed)

-## Sobre mim
+## About me

 - 🤔 Explore new technologies and develop new softwares solutions.
 - 🎓 Study CC on University.
 Degree
 - 💼 Work with como {stack em que você trabalhar} na {empresa}.
-- 🌱 Aprendendo mais sobre {tecnologias que você está aprendendo}.
+- 🌱 Learning more about javaScript,typeScript.

 ## My Skills